State Historic Rehabilitation Tax Credit

 - State Tax Credits may also be transferable to other taxpayers.
 Please contact the SHPO for more information

-- Contact the SHPO to obtain applications and to verify that your project will qualify for this program.
+Contact the SHPO to verify that your project will qualify for this program.
+Please save application forms to your computer before filling them out.

 Part 1—Qualified Historic Structure Certification (Please save the application form to your computer before filling it out.) - This one-page form is required if your building is located in a National Register or State Register Historic District.
 The form will be reviewed to verify that your building is a contributor to the character of the historic district.
 Please be sure to provide good photographs of the front elevation of your property.